pepyatka/pepyatka-server/README.md

 ------------

 1. Update /etc/nsswitch:
 2. Add realm to /etc/krb.conf

-3. update samba config
+3. Update samba config

-4. join domain: net ads join -U <admin>
+4. Join domain: net ads join -U <admin>

-5. Ensure wbinfo -t returns: "checking the trust secret for domain
-<domain> via RPC calls succeeded."
+5. Ensure wbinfo -t returns: "checking the trust secret for domain <domain> via RPC calls succeeded."
 6. Add NTLM module to httpd (or nginx) and use it as a reverse proxy.
+7. Change Pepyatka "removeUser" config option from "false" to "true".

 Example configuration for httpd below: